NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Catch and Kill.md

 * * *

 When you've decided to quash a story, no one can escape from you with any incriminating information.
 Make a melee Strike against the triggering creature.
-On a hit, the triggering creature is Grabbed, and on a critical hit, they're [[Conditions/Slowed|Slowed 1]].
+On a hit, the triggering creature is Grabbed, and on a critical hit, they're [[Slowed|Slowed 1]].
 This Strike doesn't count toward your multiple attack penalty, and your multiple attack penalty doesn't apply to this Strike.

 *Source: Paizo Blog: Foolish Housekeeping and Other Articles* *ORC*